FabioChiodini/ProjectSpawntck/README.md

 ## Service Discovery

-For demo purposes two service discovery services are used: Consul and etcd

-All the items created by the code are registered in the KV store of **etcd** to allow for further manipulation.
+All the items created by the code are registered in the KV store of **etcd** to allow for further manipulation (scaling, troubleshooting etc).